Contextual Speed Scoring: Assessing the Risk of Crash Involvement

 This paper describes the technology and software involved in the database, gives practical examples of speed distributions from the UK road network and demonstrates why using a contextual speed scoring system provides a much better indication of accident risk for insurers than measures which are based solely on statutory speed limits.

 - Speed as an indicator of accident risk

 - Statutory speed limits are an unsatisfactory benchmark for many rural roads

 - How contextual speed scoring helps

 - A practical example on a rural road

 - Why white-van man provides a good benchmark for driving behaviour

-- Practical application of the SafeSpeed database, and future developments
+- Practical application of contextual speed scoring, and future developments